-- User Acceptance Testing (UAT): User testing of the ctcLink system is underway and will continue through late October.
+- User Acceptance Testing (UAT): User testing of the ctcLink system started in September and will continue through November.
 Testers from FirstLink colleges (Spokane, Spokane Falls and Tacoma) as well as some testers from Wave 1 colleges are busy testing the ctcLink system.
 In UAT, testers use test scripts developed by our ctcLink implementation partner, Ciber.
 The scripts provide instructions for navigating to a specific page in the system and performing a set of tasks.
 When the task fails, the tester logs a defect, which is sent to Ciber technical staff to fix.
 Scripts are retested until the process is completed successfully and passes.
 UAT includes testing of all pillars/modules: Campus Solutions, Financials, Human Capital Management, Online Admissions Application, Continuing Education, ctcLink Gateway (portal) and much more.

-- Training: The instructor-led training schedule for FIrstLink colleges has been developed.
-In-person training begins October 21.
+- Training: The instructor-led training schedule for FIrstLink colleges is in the process of being finalized to coincide with a Feb 23, 2015 Go-Live date.
 See the College Resources page for the ctcLink Training website currently under development.

 - Global Solution: Requirements Validation, Foundation Decisions, BPA Workshops, Business Process Diagrams and begin Data Conversion and Configuration -- (March 2013 - Jan 2014)

 - System Build/Configure and Test: Dec 2013 - Sept 2014

 - Training for FirstLink colleges: One month prior to go live, during go live, and one month after